-A curious little puzzler which involves unscrambling various famous structures of world famous works of art created by Dr Devious by controlling JJ (JoJo) Maverick, the hero of the game.
+A curious and complex puzzler which involves unscrambling various famous structures of world famous works of art created by Dr Devious by controlling JJ (JoJo) Maverick, the hero of the game.

 The game featured some smart GFX, with Bob Stevenson putting a lot of effort into the graphics, which sadly was to event to nothing.
 Commodore Format stated also that Martin Walker was playing a part in this game too, handling all the various audio twinkles.

 Peter started out on the C64 version, mainly because he had not quite picked up coding on the Amiga/ST at that point.
 When Peter finally got there, he did a source conversion in a day and had the game playable, even having Bob’s graphics ported from the C64!

 The game made it out fully onto the Amiga/ST, but unfortunately the C64 version didn’t.
 The Amiga/ST editions had taken priority during the C64’s development, and by the time they were complete, the C64 version was 2 months behind.
 Imageworks spoke to Peter and Bob, and told them to drop the C64 conversion as they felt the C64 was dying out.
 It was nothing to do with Imageworks going under as first thought!

 Peter was tracked down in 2005, and very kindly gave a detailed account of the game and you can read in full detail in Creator Speaks.
 Peter tells us that the game was born in a pub whilst drinking with Bob, where they came up with the main character who had mystical powers, and could walk up walls and on the ceiling.

 Although the game was produced very fast and at a good flow, the game was way too complex to play because of its cramming of many controllable features into a joystick with one button.
 Levels had to be simplified down to add a good learning curve, but it was proving difficult.
 Most of the complex ideas were reluctantly dropped to try and save the C64 version.
 Even the easy levels were not quite so easy!

 The game production lasted about 9 months in total on the C64 before the decision to focus on the other platforms took place.